luisdlopera/luisdlopera/README.md

-### Hi devs, my name is Luis David Lopera! 👋
+## Hi devs, my name is Luis David Lopera! 👋

 ## About Me

-I am a software developer specialized in JavaScript with solid experience in creating attractive and functional user interfaces.
-I have worked on projects that stand out for their quality and performance, using cutting-edge technologies such as Context API, MERN stack, Hooks, JWT, Next.js, Styled Components, and more.
-My focus is on creating intuitive and efficient user experiences.
+I'm a software developer specializing in JavaScript with a solid track record in creating attractive, functional, and high-performance user interfaces.
+I've worked on projects that stand out for their quality and efficiency, using modern technologies such as React, Next.js, Vite.js, MERN stack, Context API, Hooks, JWT, and Styled Components.
+My passion for UI/UX allows me to effectively collaborate with design teams to create products that offer an intuitive and engaging user experience.

 ## Currently

-🔭 I am currently working with technologies like Vite.js and Next.js.
+🔭 I'm focused on projects using Vite.js and Next.js, where I explore innovative solutions to improve the user experience.

-🌱 I’m currently learning NestJS and AngularJS.
+🌱 Constantly learning, I'm currently delving into NestJS and Angular, expanding my knowledge in both frontend and backend technologies.

-😄 I have experience with .NET and SQL.
+😄 I also have experience in .NET and SQL, which gives me a comprehensive perspective for full-stack development.

-📫 How to reach me: info@luisdavidlopera.com
+📫 You can contact me at: info@luisdavidlopera.com

 ## Skills